The History of Pohlen and how the hospital came to be

 Over a period of six years, interest from the Joseph Pohlen Trust repaid a loan for St Joseph’s Convent School, Matamata, to upgrade the classrooms and an administration block in 1974.

-Almost half the cost of building the new Church of Holy Angels and the re-modelling of the old church into a community centre were paid for by Joseph Pohlen Trust Funds.
+Almost half the cost of building the new Church of Holy Angels and re-modelling of the old church into a community centre were paid for by Joseph Pohlen Trust funds.
 Both of these buildings were completed in 1983.

 One of his final and most generous gestures was his gift of 180,000 pounds towards the building of a district general hospital which was to bear his name.
 Unfortunately, this was not completed until after his death.